Paramount Network: "Get Real"

 In January 2011, Spike ordered two new reality television shows, Bar Rescue and Repo Games.
 During Viacom's upfronts presentation that May, it was announced that Spike would undergo a brand repositioning, with a larger focus on reality programming and a broader audience of males in the key demographic.
 The changes were intended to pivot Spike's brand in a more mature direction, which were described as an aim to be less like Maxim magazine and more like Esquire.
 A promotional campaign emphasized adversity as a common theme in Spike's programming.

-The following year, Spike ordered the new series Rat Bastards (a series following a pest control business in Mississippi), Tattoo Nightmares, along with a revival of World's Wildest Police Videos, and Full Bounty—a bounty hunting reality series that was later revealed to actually be a third season of The Joe Schmo Show.
+The following year, Spike ordered the new series Rat Bastards (a series following a pest control business in Mississippi), Tattoo Nightmares, along with a revival of World's Wildest Police Videos, and Full Bounty—a bounty hunting reality series later revealed be a third season of The Joe Schmo Show.
 In 2013, Bellator MMA made its network debut with the premiere of its eighth season; the now Viacom-owned mixed martial arts promotion previously aired on sibling channel MTV2.
 Later that year, Fox reality series Cops moved to Spike beginning September 14.
 In the fall, kickboxing promotion Glory made its network debut with Glory 11: Chicago.
 This was not Spike's first time broadcasting a kickboxing event as, in 2012, they partnered with K-1 to broadcast several events on their website.
-The end of the year saw the Video Game Awards revamped and become known as VGX.
+The end of the year saw the Spike Video Game Awards revamped and become known as VGX.

 At the end of the year, Impact Wrestling would air its last episode on Spike on December 24, 2014, before moving to Destination America in 2015.
-Spike also announced that they would drop their video game award show; Geoff Keighley would go on to create his own award show in the form of The Game Awards.
-In January 2015, following a similar deal made by NBC, Spike announced they would air monthly fight cards by the Haymon Boxing-created "Premier Boxing Champions.”
+Spike also announced that they would drop VGX; Keighley would go on to form The Game Awards as a spiritual successor to the telecast.
+In January 2015, Spike reached an agreement with Al Haymon's Premier Boxing Champions to air monthly cards on the channel.
+Alongside its first PBC card in March 2015, Spike would introduce a new combat sports anthology known as Friday Night Lights Out, featuring Bellator, Glory, and PBC events.
+During weeks where there was not a live event, Spike planned to air ancillary programming highlighting fighters and upcoming events.
+Spike president Kevin Kay explained that the PBC deal was part of an effort to expand the audience of boxing among young adult viewers in the same way it had done with kickboxing and MMA, and that Friday nights were a time slot with "very little sports competition".